morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 author: Stuart
 background: '/img/posts/kittens.jpeg'
 summary: |-
-  A blog post on the challenges of theorizing about complex systems such as large language models, seen through the lens of testing kittens.
-tagline: |-
   How do we build ways to think about what's going on inside a really complex system, such as a large language model or a kitten?
 image: '/img/posts/kittens.jpeg'